AEverington/Njord/README.txt

-A Webite for Njord, a wind farm enterprise.
+A small website for Njord, a fictional wind farm enterprise.

-This is a project using pure HTML, CSS and JavaScript.
+This is a practice project to practice using HTML, CSS and JavaScript to create a small website with some commonly used basic features.
+This includes a mobile menu with animated button, an auto rotating testimonial slider and an accordion style FAQ section.